 - Depending on the steps in your pipeline, you might be able to use Vertex ML Metadata to answer system governance questions.
 For example, you could use metadata to determine which version of your model was in production at a given point in time.

 If you are new to Vertex ML Metadata, read the introduction to Vertex ML Metadata.

-In the Cloud Console, in the Vertex AI section, go to the Metadata page.
+In the Google Cloud console, in the Vertex AI section, go to the Metadata page.

 The Metadata page lists the artifacts that have been created in the default metadata store.